 Because of how dangerous an umbilical cord compilation can be, a pregnant mother’s obstetrician must closely and thoroughly listen to the fetal heartbeat every time there is a medical appointment during the pregnancy.
 In a case where the doctor has any concern that the umbilical cord might be entangled,the standard practice is to take an ultrasound.

 The umbilical cord supplies the baby with oxygen and nutrients during pregnancy.
 Sometimes the umbilical cord can become compressed or damaged which can prevent oxygen from being delivered to the baby.
 A decreased flow of oxygen to the baby can be life-threatening or can result in cerebral palsy, hypoxic ischemic encephalopathy, and other profound injuries.

-1. Nuchal cord – this occurs when the cord is wrapped around the baby’s neck.
-This occurs pretty frequently, approximately 15-35% of pregnancies involve a nuchal cord.
+This occurs when the cord is wrapped around the baby’s neck.
+This occurs pretty frequently.
+Approximately 15–35% of pregnancies involve a nuchal cord.
 Sometimes the cord issue resolves on its own without any intervention, other times it persists throughout labor and delivery.
 When the umbilical cord is wrapped around the baby’s neck it can be very dangerous because it can literally strangle the baby.
-Also, even if the cord isn’t wrapped around the baby’s neck, it can become compressed against itself or compressed against the baby’s neck and this too can restrict or limit normal oxygen limit delivery to the baby.
+Also, even if the cord isn’t wrapped around the baby’s neck, it can become compressed against itself or against the baby’s neck, and this too can restrict or limit normal oxygen delivery to the baby.